- Practice Areas

 After an accident, take the following steps, if possible:

 Even if your injuries are minor enough that you think you can settle with the insurance company yourself, contact an attorney to ensure you pursue the proper liable party.
-A rideshare company may insist that its drivers are independent contractors when, in fact, the rideshare company may have liability for the accident.
+A rideshare company may have liability for the accident.
 If you try to settle the matter yourself, you could get the runaround—and you have a short window to file a claim.

 A rideshare driver could get into an accident for many reasons.